 NRSG 415.
 Community Mental Health Nursing.
 4 Units.

 Delivers community mental health nursing care in a variety of clinical settings.
-Provides guidance for assessing stressors and developing primary, secondary, and tertiary interventions within community populations at risk for psychosocial stress/illness.
-Emphasizes practice of case-management strategies and psychoeducational interventions.
-Examines the impact of life stressors and includes principles of health promotion through behavior changes/health.
-S. students only, NRSG 337, NRSG 407.
+Assesses stressors and developing primary, secondary, and tertiary interventions within community populations at risk for psychosocial stress and illness.
+Emphasizes psychoeducational group interventions.
+Examines the impact of life stressors and includes principles of health promotion through behavior change.
+S. students only: NRSG 337, NRSG 407.

 Prerequisite: For RN to B.